 Saint Louis University Director of Athletics Chris May has guided Billiken athletics to consistent growth and a high level of success since taking the helm Jan.
 30, 2008.

 The mission of Saint Louis athletics under May's leadership is to deliver a program of academic and athletic excellence and engage the University community in sharing the success of Billiken student-athletes.
 His vision is to fully integrate SLU athletics into the Saint Louis University community through the realization of the department's strategic objectives of education, competition and building community.

 In 2018, May was one of 32 designees selected for the NCAA Division I Council, a group of high-level administrators and student-athletes tasked with day-to-day decision making within NCAA Division I. He was tabbed for the Council by the Atlantic 10 Conference to represent the league's 14 institutions.

 May's work has paid dividends for countless Billiken student-athletes and staff.
 In June 2014, he was named the NCAA-IAAA Under Armour AD of the Year by the National Association of Collegiate Directors of Athletics.

-In 2017, nearly 60 Billiken student-athletes took part in the commencement ceremonies on the SLU campus.
+Also in 2019, 107 Billiken student-athletes, spirit squad members and staff members took part in commencement ceremonies on the SLU campus.

-Under May's direction and leadership, Saint Louis' department of athletics is experiencing perhaps its most successful stretch in school history.
-From the hiring of additional staff to enhancing student-athlete services, May has placed Billiken athletics in a position to be successful on the national stage for years to come.
+Under May's direction and leadership, Saint Louis’ Department of Athletics is experiencing perhaps its most successful stretch in school history.
+From the hiring of additional staff to enhancing student-athlete services, May has positioned Billiken athletics to be successful on the national stage for years to come.